David Dawson (choreographer): Choreographic career

-Dawson choreographed his first ballet in 1997, while with the Dutch National Ballet.
-It's then artistic director, Wayne Eagling, encouraged him to create for the company's choreographic workshop.
-This experience resulted in Dawson's first major creation for the main company, A Million Kisses to my Skin, in 2000.
+David Dawson's career in choreography commenced in 1997 when he choreographed his first ballet in collaboration with the Dutch National Ballet.
+His creative journey was spurred by the then-artistic director, Wayne Eagling, who encouraged him to participate in the company's choreographic workshop.
+This initial experience laid the foundation for Dawson's inaugural major creation for the company's main stage, "A Million Kisses to my Skin," which premiered in 2000.

-He received the Prix Benois de la Danse in 2003 for choreography and nominated for the UK Critics’ Circle National Dance Award as Best Classical Choreographer for The Grey Area.
-His process of choreographing this ballet was vividly illustrated in Tim Couchman's film 'The Grey Area' in Creation.
-Dawson became the first British choreographer to create a ballet (Reverence) for the Mariinsky (Kirov) Ballet for which he was awarded Russia's highest theatre prize for visual art, the Golden Mask Award, as Best Choreographer.
-He received the Choo San Goh Award for Choreography for The Gentle Chapters and was nominated for the highest dance prize of the Netherlands, The Golden Swan Award, as Best Choreographer for 00:00.
-For his re-imagining of Faun(e), created for the English National Ballet's Ballets Russes Festival at the Sadler's Wells in London, Dawson was nominated Best Classical Choreographer for the UK Critics' Circle National Dance Award and the Prix Benois de la Danse Choreography Award in 2010.
-David Dawson and his Faun(e) were featured in the BBC documentary For Art's Sake: The Story of the Ballets Russes.
+Dawson's remarkable talent as a choreographer was soon recognized on the international stage.
+In 2003, he received the prestigious Prix Benois de la Danse for his outstanding choreographic work.
+Additionally, he earned a nomination for the UK Critics' Circle National Dance Award in the category of Best Classical Choreographer, thanks to his production titled "The Grey Area."
+Notably, Dawson became the first British choreographer to craft a ballet, "Reverence," for the Mariinsky (Kirov) Ballet, an achievement that was honored with Russia's highest theater prize for visual art, the Golden Mask Award for Best Choreographer.

+Throughout his career, Dawson continued to garner accolades and nominations.
+He was the recipient of the Choo San Goh Award for Choreography, a testament to his exceptional work in "The Gentle Chapters."
+Further recognition came with a nomination for the prestigious dance prize of the Netherlands, The Golden Swan Award, as Best Choreographer for "00:00."
+His reimagining of "Faun(e)" for the English National Ballet's Ballets Russes Festival at Sadler's Wells in London led to nominations for the UK Critics' Circle National Dance Award and the Prix Benois de la Danse Choreography Award in 2010.
+Notably, David Dawson and his work "Faun(e)" were featured in the BBC documentary titled "For Art's Sake: The Story of the Ballets Russes."